-Greek Salad with Tuna and Beans delivers great Meditteranean flavors conveniently!
-Marinate beans and tuna in the dressing for 15 minutes.
-Pour on healthy, delicious, every-bite-has-flavor ingredients.
+Greek Salad with Tuna and Beans delivers great Mediterranean flavors conveniently!
+Pour on healthy, delicious, every-bite-has-flavor Mediterranean food.

 “This taste so good.
 Plus it tastes like it’s good for you,” said my sister.

 She’s spot on.
 And even better?
 No defrosting required.

 That’s the ticket for a quick dinner that’s delish and nutrish.

 With school schedules taking over, The Recipe Redux theme brings us back to the table with innovative food solutions.
 This protein-packed meal is one we all can agree on.

 People often tell me they need ideas on how to cook with beans and fish.
 This ramped up Greek salad uses both plus it is fresh, economical, and easy to make.
 I always keep canned beans and tuna on hand.
 These are conveniently good convenience foods.
 Beans are one of the most economical protein sources around.
 With their high-fiber content, beans are heart smart because they lower blood cholesterol and triglyceride levels and aid in blood sugar regulation.
 That dose of fiber keeps you feeling full longer.

 Speaking of fiber, I have a free, 5-day challenge you can join by clicking this link.
 You’ll get tips and tools, resources and recipes to create your own roadmap to meet your fiber goals.
 Don’t ya?
 Won’t ya?
 Seriously, it’s only 5 days 😉 Find it right here.